 How do I retake a course?

-If you do not receive a passing grade or you withdraw from your course, you may repeat the course one (1) time per course (tuition rates apply).
+If you do not receive a passing grade or you withdraw from your course, you may repeat the course one (1) time (tuition rates apply).

 - Only the grade and credit for the most recent attempt will be used in calculating your total hours earned and total cumulative grade point average.
 The original graded attempt and any subsequent failed attempts will still be listed on your official transcript